The Best Pork Loin Roast – Feta & Garlic Stuffed

 Simple Ingredients

-This beautiful pork loin only has 6 simple ingredients: Italian bread crumbs, feta cheese crumbles, grated parmesan cheese, fresh garlic, kale, and pork loin!
-You can add salt and pepper to taste, but with the Italian bread crumb herbs and the salty feta and parmesan cheese, its plenty salty for my taste!
+This beautiful pork loin only has 6 simple ingredients that can be found easily at your favorite grocery store: Italian bread crumbs, feta cheese crumbles, grated parmesan cheese, fresh garlic, kale, and pork loin!
+You can add Kosher salt and pepper to taste, but with the Italian bread crumb, fresh herbs and the salty feta and parmesan cheese, it’s plenty salty for my taste!

-You will need some roasting string to tie the roast together so it holds it’s shape after rolling!
+You will need some roasting string or butcher’s twine to tie the roast together so it holds its shape after rolling!

 How to Make the Best Pork Loin